 Make home-made pizza and use your shredded turkey as one of the toppings.
 Both kid-friendly and adult-friendly, this is a safe bet for picky eaters.

-If you don't have a go-to pizza recipe for making from scratch, try this one at baked by rachel.
-If you're not into making the dough from scratch (I get it! - it's time-consuming), simply buy ready-made pizza bases at the store and just do the toppings as described in the recipe.
+If you don't have a go-to pizza recipe for making from scratch, use this shredded turkey pizza recipe at baked by rachel.
+If you're not into making the dough from scratch (I get it! - it's time-consuming), simply buy a ready-made pizza base at the store and just do the toppings as described in the recipe.

 Fixing enchiladas is a fantastic way to make turkey seem very different to what you ate on Thanksgiving day.
 Your family will appreciate the variety.

-To make it, just use this enchilada recipe from Allrecipes.com, but replace the chicken with turkey.
-I like to add sliced black olives to the mix along with the black beans, but you can leave that up to personal taste.
+To make it, just use this enchilada recipe from Skinny Taste, but replace the chicken with turkey.
+When I make it I prefer to replace the regular onion with sliced green onions but you can leave that up to personal taste.
+This is one of my favorite turkey leftover ideas.

 Turkey and dumpling soup

 You don't need to resort to eating re-runs of the Thanksgiving meal.
-The recipes above give a variety of flavorful options for using up Thanksgiving leftovers.
+You've got plenty of flavorful options with these leftover Thanksgiving recipes - in fact, you can use these as a menu plan for a week.
 Enjoy!